Color Ramp Widget

 Flips the gradient, inverting the values of the color ramp.

 Distribute the stops so that every step has the same space to the right.
 This is mostly useful when used with Constant interpolation mode.

 An Eyedropper to sample a color or gradient from the interface to be used in the color ramp.

 Resets the color ramp to its default state.

 - Color Mode

-Selection of the color space used for interpolation.
+Selection of the Color Model used for interpolation.

-Enables the user to choose the types of calculations for the color interpolation for each color stop.
+Enables you to choose the types of calculations for the color interpolation for each color stop.

 - Active Color Stop

-- Opens a color picker for the user to specify color and Alpha for the selected color stop.
-When a color is using Alpha, the Color button is then divided in two, with the left side showing the base color and the right side showing the color with the alpha value.
+Opens a color picker for the user to specify color and Alpha for the selected color stop.
+When a color is using Alpha, the color field is then divided in two, with the left side showing the base color and the right side showing the color with the alpha value.